nasuni-labs/nasuni-api-utilities/README.md

 **Name**: SetGFLandModeForMultiplePaths.ps1

 ## Create Folder
-This script uses the NMC API to create a folder using the provided path on the specified volume and Edge Appliance.
+This script uses the NMC API to create a folder using the provided volume path on the specified volume and Edge Appliance.
+The volume path is the path to the folder from the volume's root and does not include the SMB share or NFS export name.

 **NMC API Endpoint Used**: [Create Folder](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1make-dir-path~1/post/#tag/Volumes/paths/~1volumes~1{volume_guid}~1filers~1{filer_serial}~1make-dir-path~1/post) \
 **Required Inputs**: NMC hostname, username, password, volume_guid, filer_serial, path\